ploetz-zeller/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 #### Add link attribute

 This allows to add links, similar to the "Attachments" section.
 We recommend to activate "Language independent".
+Please note that uploaded files do not exceed 10 MB.

 #### Add check-box attribute